 Related article: How to Sell on eBay

-What: It sells electronics, clothing, jewelry, beauty and entertainment.
+What: It sells electronics, clothing, jewelry, beauty, entertainment, and virtually every product category imaginable.

-Who: Shopee is South-East Asia’s most popular marketplace.
+Who: Shopee is South-East Asia’s most popular marketplace and ranks among the top marketplaces globally.
 With frequent updates, it aims to tailor its platform to suit local users.

 What: Shopee sells electronics, clothing, beauty, home goods, pet supplies, sporting equipment and toys.